d4f/backbone-highway/README.md

 ## Example

-An implementation example ```index.php``` file is available is available in the repository.
+An implementation example ```index.php``` file is available in the repository.
 To run it create an apache vhost or using any web server you like.

 So that client-side routing can work, every request sent to the server must be answered with the same code, therefore an ```.htaccess``` file activating mod_rewrite and redirecting all the requests to the ```index.php``` file is also available in the repository.